Namespaces and permissions¶

 namespaces are used to provide this functionality.

 Sometimes you want to further control access to resources.
-You may want to give one of your user read-only access to your running workflows, or you may want to prevent another one from registering new agents.
+You may want to give one of your users read-only access to your running workflows, or you may want to prevent another one from registering new agents.

 Access control grants permission to access resources.

-In the first example below you will learn how to assign namespaces to trusted authorities, and in the second example you will learn to assign permissions to authentication tokens.
+In the first example below you will learn how to assign namespaces to trusted authorities, and in the second example, you will learn to assign permissions to authentication tokens.

-What is a namespace?¶
+What is a Namespace?¶

 There is no limit on the number of namespaces you can use in an orchestrator instance.